bhauman/bhauman.github.com/_posts/2015-06-09-straightforward-live-functional-javascript-building-the-yome-widget.md

 Yome.render();
 </script>

-This widget represents a blueprint, that helps the potential Yome buyer show Peter where they want their windows and doors placed.
+This widget represents a blueprint that helps the potential Yome buyer show Peter where they want their windows and doors placed.

 ### It's all about cognitive overhead